adwitiyashukla/gridpulse/README.md

-Incremental watermarked extracts land as immutable Parquet, conform into a silver layer that fixes timezone and gap semantics without destroying evidence, materialise into a Kimball star schema in DuckDB, get validated by thirteen domain-specific quality checks, feed forty engineered features into four model families, and serve through a REST API and a public web app.
+Incremental watermarked extracts land as immutable Parquet, conform into a silver layer that fixes timezone and gap semantics without destroying evidence, materialise into a Kimball star schema in DuckDB, get validated by sixteen domain-specific quality checks, feed forty engineered features into four model families, and serve through a REST API and a public web app.